Foundation Program: In-Depth Study Program in Modern Buddhism

 About the Program

-The current book being studied is The New Heart of Wisdom, by Geshe Kelsang Gyatso.
+The current book being studied is Meaningful to Behold by Geshe Kelsang Gyatso.

 What happens at each class?